How to Use Amazon Alexa in the Classroom

 Integrating voice technology into the classroom can enhance engagement and learning.
 Smart speakers can be beneficial for instruction because they are more communal in nature than a tablet or laptop.
 It is easier to limit off-task behavior on a voice device.
 With other devices, students may look up an answer but look at material not related to the task.
 With the Amazon Echo and Echo Dot, answers can be given without distraction.
 Now that you know how to use Echo, Echo Dot, and Alexa in the classroom, you might want to purchase it.

-To buy the Echo Dot (3rd Gen) Smart Speaker with Alexa, click here.
+Check out the Echo Dot (4th Gen) Smart Speaker with Alexa, click here.

 Or, take a look at the Echo Dot Kids Edition, an Echo designed for kids, with parental controls and 2-year worry-free guarantee (rainbow color), click here.